-- Users may make adjustments to respirators (e.g., head straps), but Respirator Users are not allowed to make modifications or interchange parts from other respirators - Users don respirator in clean areas - Users shall not remove their respirator while in a hazardous atmosphere - Users shall leave the work area to wash face and respirator face piece as necessary to prevent eye or skin irritation associated with respirator use - Users shall leave the hazardous atmosphere immediately if: - Smelling, tasting, or otherwise detecting vapors inside an air-purifying mask - The respirator fails to provide adequate protection - Experiencing unusual discomfort while wearing the respirator - The respirator wearer experiences illness, including sensation of dizziness, nausea, vomiting, weakness, difficulty breathing, coughing, sneezing, fever, or chills

-- Changing the air-purifying elements or other components whenever needed - The respirator reaches the limits of its service life - When using respirators during a work shift, users are to store and protect their assigned respirators when the respirators are not being worn.
-The respirators are to be kept clean (i.e., place them back in the bag they came in) and out of the elements, including direct sunlight (i.e., kept in job boxes, in shaded areas, or returned to a drop off location, if no longer required for task).
-If using for longer than one shift, then respirator shall be cleaned after each shift and stored appropriately (i.e., a cabinet in a temperature-controlled area) - Respirators are not used in temperature extremes (hot or cold) that would affect the respirators functionality - Users are responsible for knowing and following the change-out schedule for cartridges/canisters used - Users' filter/chemical cartridge change out schedule is provided in the JHA - Users contact the supervisor and/or IH after experiencing respirator mechanical failure, and shall leave the work area immediately - Users may wear contact lenses with their respirator, but they shall practice wearing their respirator with contact lenses outside of a hazardous atmosphere - Users shall not wear headgear that interferes with the respirators seal or performance
+- Users may make adjustments to respirators (e.g., head straps), but Respirator Users are not allowed to make modifications or interchange parts from other respirators - Users don respirator in clean areas - Users shall not remove their respirator while in a hazardous atmosphere - Users shall leave the work area to wash face and respirator face piece as necessary to prevent eye or skin irritation associated with respirator use - Users shall leave the hazardous atmosphere immediately if they smell, taste, or otherwise detect vapors inside an air-purifying mask, or if breathing difficulty occurs - When using respirators during a work shift, users are to store and protect their assigned respirators when the respirators are not being worn.
+The respirators are to be kept clean (e.g., place them back in the bag they came in) and out of the elements, including direct sunlight (e.g., kept in job boxes, in shaded areas, or returned to a drop off location, if no longer required for task).
+If using for longer than one shift, then respirator shall be cleaned after each shift and stored appropriately (e.g., a cabinet in a temperature-controlled area) - Users are responsible for knowing and following the change-out schedule for cartridges/canisters used - Users' filter/chemical cartridge change out schedule is provided in the JHA - Users contact the supervisor and/or Industrial Hygiene after experiencing respirator mechanical failure, and shall leave the work area immediately